Chirag-ahir/SFC-Preparation/README.md

 How many users we can add at once in SFC?<br>
 10

+What is queues?<br>
+Queues automatically prioritize your support team’s workload by creating lists from which specific agents can jump in to solve certain types of cases.

+What is assignmennt rules?<br>
+Assignment rules automatically assign incoming cases to specific agents so that the right people work on the right cases.

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>